sellerstx1982/athletic_sales_analysis/README.md

-# athletic_sales_analysis
+# Athletic Sales Analysis
-Athletic Sales Analysis with Python Pandas in Jupyter Notebook using groupby and pivot tables.
+My coding project uses Python Pandas in Jupyter Notebook to work with athletic sales for 2020 and 2021 in two separate .csv files.